-In this PostgreSQL tutorial, we are going to learn about PostgreSQL Data Types.
-Here we will learn about different data types available in PostgreSQL, and we will also cover the following list of topics.
+In this PostgreSQL tutorial, we will learn about PostgreSQL Data Types.
+Here we will learn about the different data types available in PostgreSQL with examples.

 PostgreSQL upholds a vast range of Data Types.
-It contains several data types that include Boolean, Numeric, Character, Temporal, Array, JSON, UUID, and special data types.
+It contains several data types, including Boolean, Numeric, Character, Temporal, Array, JSON, UUID, and special data types.

-While generating a table, for every column, we explain a data type expressly whatever type of data we want to store in the table fields.
+When generating a table, we specify the data type for each column, indicating the type of data we want to store in the table fields.

-1. Consistency: Operations against columns of the constant data types give reliable outcomes and are usually the fastest.
+- Consistency: Operations against columns of constant data types yield reliable outcomes and are typically the fastest.

-2. Performance: Correct utilization of data types offers the foremost productive reposting of knowledge.
-The values hold on are often handled speedily, which upgrades the exhibition.
+- Performance: Correct utilization of data types enables the most productive reposting of knowledge.
+The values held are often handled quickly, which enhances the performance.

-3. Validation: Correct use of data types implies format validation of data and rejection of data outside the scope of data type.
+- Validation: Correct use of data types implies format validation of data and rejection of data outside the scope of the data type.

 Review of PostgreSQL data types.
 PostgreSQL has the following data types:

-• Numeric data types like integer and floating-point numbers.
+- Numeric data types include integer and floating-point numbers.

-• Character types therefore as text, char, and varchar
+- Character types, therefore, are text, char, and varchar

 Read Drop Database PSQL